 Over the years Hector also contributed material to Cook’s collection.
-When Cook died, the collection was entrusted to the late Reverend Roderick (Derek) B. Henderson who combined his own knowledge with Cook’s lecture notes and also “delivered energetic and enjoyable presentations.”
+When Cook died, the collection was entrusted to the late Reverend Roderick (Derick) B. Henderson who combined his own knowledge with Cook’s lecture notes and also “delivered energetic and enjoyable presentations.”

 The Joseph Cook Old Inverness Collection, made into glass slides by Andrew and Hector Paterson and covering the period 1850-1920, is now held by the Inverness Museum.

 Aware he was going to retire in 1980, Hector Paterson tried to find a buyer for his own archive collection during 1979.
 Nobody in Inverness was interested, and he was on the verge of throwing it away at the local rubbish tip when he was approached by the young Karlsruhe-born photographer Andreas Jean-Paul, Graf von Einsiedel.

 Einsiedel was living in Aviemore and had been tipped off by a friend about Hector closing down his family business and not knowing what to do with his collection of negatives.